NY state buildings fly flags at half-staff in honor of Officer Mazurkiewicz

 “Every day, police officers put their lives on the line to protect New Yorkers, and we will continue taking aggressive action to tackle gun violence in our communities,” Gov. Hochul said.
 “All of New York grieves the loss of Officer Mazurkiewicz alongside his family, the Rochester Police Department, and the community, and we will never forget his sacrifice.”

-Calling hours for Officer Mazurkiewicz are held on Sunday while a funeral service will be open for first responders and families.
+A funeral service for Officer Mazurkiewicz will be open to first responders and families.
 More information can be found here.